Enriched $\infty$-operads: Rectification of Enriched -Operads

 is an equivalence, where $\mathbf{V}[W^{-1}]$ denotes the symmetric monoidal \icat{} induced by $\mathbf{V}$, with $W$ being the class of weak equivalences in $\mathbf{V}$. \end{propn} \begin{proof} The operad $\sOp_{S}$ is $\Sigma$-cofibrant (which here just means that the $\Sigma_{n}$-actions are all free), so this is a special case of \cite[Theorem 7.10]{PavlovScholbach}.
 (As stated, this result requires a simplicial model category, but since our operad $\sOp_S$ is merely an operad in sets the same proof goes through without this assumption.) \end{proof}

 \begin{examples} Proposition~\ref{propn:AlgOpScomp} applies to the following model categories: \begin{enumerate}[(i)] \item the category $\Set_{\Delta}$ of simplicial sets, equipped with the Kan--Quillen model structure, \item the category $\name{Top}$ of compactly generated weak Hausdorff spaces, equipped with the usual model structure, \item the category $\name{Ch}_{k}$ of chain complexes of $k$-vector, spaces, where $k$ is a field of characteristic $0$ (or more generally a ring containing $\mathbb{Q}$), equipped with the projective model structure, \item the category $\name{Sp}^{\Sigma}$ of symmetric spectra, equipped with the positive stable model structure. \end{enumerate} These are the standard examples of model categories for which \emph{all} operads (and so in particular the operads $\sOp_{S}$ for all $S$) are admissible, as discussed in \cite[\S 7]{PavlovScholbachSymm}.
+Further examples of such model categories include orthogonal spectra \cite{KroOperad}, orthogonal $G$-spectra, stable module categories, and the ``folk'' model structure on categories \cite{WhiteYau}.
 Unfortunately, we are not aware of any examples of symmetric monoidal model categories for which the operads $\sOp_{S}$ are admissible other than those for which all operads are admissible. \end{examples}

 \begin{remark} There is a substantial literature on model structures for operads enriched in a model category (monochromatic or with a fixed set of objects), and more generally for algebras over a fixed operad in a model category.
 We list some key results of this kind: \begin{itemize} \item Hinich~\cite{HinichAlg,HinichErr} constructed a model structure for monochromatic operads in chain complexes over a ring containing $\mathbb{Q}$. \item Berger--Moerdijk~\cite{BergerMoerdijk} constructed a model structure on reduced monochromatic operads (i.e.\ ones with no nullary operations) in suitable model categories with a commutative Hopf interval, including simplicial sets, topological spaces, and chain complexes over a ring.
 They later extended this result to algebras for coloured operads in \cite{BergerMoerdijkCol}, giving model structures for operads with any fixed set of colours as a special case. \item Kro~\cite{Kro} extended the work of Berger--Moerdijk to get a model structure for monochromatic reduced operads in orthogonal spectra. \item Elmendorf--Mandell~\cite{ElmendorfMandell} constructed a model structure on algebras over any simplicial operad in symmetric spectra (in $\name{Top}$); this was used by Gutiérrez--Vogt~\cite{GutierrezVogt} to obtain model structures on operads in symmetric spectra with a fixed set of colours. \item Most recently, Pavlov--Scholbach~\cite{PavlovScholbach} have studied general assumptions on a model category under which all operads are admissible, and applied this to symmetric spectra in general model categories in \cite{PavlovScholbachSp}. \end{itemize} \end{remark}